daviscvance/daviscvance.github.io/_posts/2020-03-06-where-passion-comes-from.md

 feel no personal connection to that is not as helping advance any kind of bigger ideal then what we feel is stress.

-Passionate people:
+**Passionate people:**
-Go on business trips
+ - Go on business trips
- - they miss their families
+ - They miss their families
- - they work long hours
+ - They work long hours
- - they don't sleep
+ - They don't sleep

 and yet it feels worth it.

-People who are stressed:
+People who are **stressed:**
- - go on business trips
+ - Go on business trips
- - they miss their families
+ - They miss their families
- - they work long hours
+ - They work long hours
- - they don't sleep
+ - They don't sleep

-but it doesn't feel worth it!
+But it doesn't feel worth it!

 **Passion is an output not an input like stress is an output not an input**, so you can't do what you're passionate about you **find something you believe in**